moritzfelipe/nextjs-openai-boilerplate/README.md

     `yarn install`

-4. Create a `.env.local` file in the project root directory and add your OpenAI API key:
+4. Create a `.env.local` file in the root directory of the project and include your OpenAI API key:

     `OPENAI_API_KEY=your_openai_api_key`

-    Replace `your_openai_api_key` with your actual OpenAI API key.
-You can find your API key in your [OpenAI Dashboard](https://platform.openai.com/account/api-keys).
+    Substitute `your_openai_api_key` with your actual OpenAI API key.
+Your API key can be located in your [OpenAI Dashboard](https://platform.openai.com/account/api-keys).

-5. Start the development server:
+5. Kick start the development server:

     `npm run dev`